 This post doesn't provide an extensive discussion of the concepts associated with object oriented programming.
 This is because it is not necessary to have a full understanding of these concepts in order to use the techniques we discuss here.

 However, it is beneficial to have a full understanding of object oriented concepts and techniques in the long term.
-There are a number of freely available resources which cover this topic in detail.
-A simple explanation of the terms and methods associated with object oriented coding techniques can be found here.
+You can find a simple explanation of the terms and methods associated with object oriented coding techniques here.

 Another type of variable was introduced as part of the VHDL-93 standard - shared variables.
 The VHDL-2008 standard further refined shared variables to make their usage safer.

 Shared variables are exactly the same as normal variables in VHDL except that they can be used in more than one process.
 This means their value is always updated immediately after assignment.

 The shared variable is particularly useful in modern testbenches, where we often create high level data structures which define test stimulus for the FPGA.

 We then need to pass this test data to other processes in our test bench which can generate the inputs or check the outputs.
-The shared variable is often used for this purposes in a VHDL testbench.
+We often use a shared variable for this purpose when we write testbenches in VHDL.